jlesage/docker-firefox/README.md

     the container.
 Some undocumented variables, like `PATH` or `ENV`, are required to be exposed, but are not meant to be changed by users.
 However, container management tools still show these variables to users.
-  - There is a bug with the Container Station on QNAP, where the value of an environment variable is mandatory.
-This behavior is wrong and it's perfectly fine to have a variable without value.
+  - There is a bug with the Container Station on QNAP and the Docker application on Synology, where an environment variable without value might not be allowed.
+This behavior is wrong: it's absolutely fine to have a variable without value.
 In fact, this container does have variables without value by default.
-Thus, removing uneeded variables is a good way to prevent deployment issue on QNAP.
+Thus, removing uneeded variables is a good way to prevent deployment issue on these devices.

 ### Data Volumes